 Click “Use this picture” to continue or click “Choose new picture” to select a different one to use.

 Now, you can choose your gestures.
 You have three gestures to set up.
-These will be how you draw on the picture as your password.
+These will be how you draw the picture as your password.
 If you use a mobile phone, this is similar to drawing your sign-in on your phone if you use it to lock your screen.

 You will set your primary gesture, then your secondary and finally the last.